 Visma

-I get tips, hints & examples of bad security every so often.
-Here the other day I was tipped about this page from software giant Visma.
-The page provides documentation on a payroll system they provide, and using MSSQL they state sa as the standard account to use, and Visma123@ as the standard password.
+Security researchers and enthusiasts regularly come across tips, hints & examples of bad security.
+One such example involves this page from software giant Visma.
+The page provides documentation on a payroll system they provide, and using MSSQL they state saas the standard account to use, and Visma123@ as the standard password.
 Based on its length and complexity, the password is compliant with standard Microsoft Windows settings, PCI-DSS and otther “best practice” recommendations.
-I still hope & believe you will agree with me that its not a good password, it is not a good password to be used as a default password, and it shouldn't be included in publicly available online documentation.
+Most people would agree that it is not a good password, it is not a good password to be used as a default password, and it shouldn't be included in publicly available online documentation.

 Most Importantly, there should preferably never be any 'default' passwords, but a function requiring a password to be set before remote access is allowed and/or to make the system work as expected.

-So should I report the above to the company?
-Well, what should I report to them?
+Should this be reported to the company?
+What exactly would be reported?
 That they have intentionally created a bad default MSSQL SA password, and documented it online for the world to see?
 They are probably aware of it, at least somebody at the company is.

 unimicro